Kevin-M1/Kevin-M1/README.md

 # <a href="https://www.linkedin.com/in/Kevin-M1/">Kevin M</a>'s IT and Cybersecurity Project Portfolio 🔐

-'Im deeply passionate about cybersecurity and thrive on solving complex challenges through practical, hands-on projects.
+I'm deeply passionate about cybersecurity and thrive on solving complex challenges through practical, hands-on projects.
 From vulnerability management to threat detection, these experiences have allowed me to explore the dynamic nature of the cybersecurity landscape.
 I invite you to take a look at my work and see how I've contributed to strengthening security operations and processes

 ## ⚠️ Vulnerability Management Projects